ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/README.md

 Process finished with exit code 1
 ```

-And this test fails as a result of not following the Liskov substitution principle.
+And this test fails as a result of not following the LSP.
 If
 a `Square` inherits from `Rectangle` it should act like a `Rectangle` and _extend_ its
 behaviour, not modify it. [_Sound familiar?_](../open_closed/README.md)

 As we will see later, this is an example of **strengthening the pre-conditions.** Just
-one of the many ways that we can violate Liskov's principle!
+one of the many ways that we can violate the LSP!

 ## Conclusion

-As shown in this tutorial, sometimes Liskov's substitution principle is not always
+As shown in this tutorial, sometimes the LSP is not always
 immediately obvious to us as a developer, especially when the inheritance hierarchy
 makes sense when talking about objects with natural language.

 If you want to dive into this principle more deeply, take a look inside the
 [`./detailed`](detailed) directory.
 It contains the specific rules which form the
-basis of the Liskov substitution principle.
+basis of the LSP.

 ### Additional reading